Both Windows 8.1 and Windows 10 have the default option to Mount ISO files. This means that you can just right-click any ISO file and select

 Step 6.
 In the “Set Program Associations” window, check both the “.img” and “.iso” options.

 Step 7.
-Once both .img and .iso are checked, click on the
+Once both .img and .iso are checked, click the Save button.

 Step 8.
 You may now close an open window.